bozho/console/README.md

     !
 Limits the maximized windows size on monitors with taskbar so ConsoleZ, with no border, no longer overlaps the taskbar when WIN+UP is pressed !
-Restart is no longer needed for this appearance setting: "Tabs on bottom" !
+Changing tabbar position in settings no longer require restart.
+    !
 Settings edition no longer modifies the zoom factor
     + Full screen support
     + Full screen button in taskbar